 English to Hindi Typing Online Tool

-If you think your entered word doesn't match with desired work, then press backspace 2 times, it will show more suggestions.
+P.S.
+If you think your entered word doesn't match with desired work, then press backspace twice, it will show more suggestions.

 The History of Hindi Language:

 Ever wondered how the Hindi language came into being or have wanted to know more about its genesis?
 If so, then this article is for you.

 Hindi – the 4th most widely spoken language in the world, is one of the most beautiful and stylistic languages that as many of you may know, is a scion of Vedic Sanskrit.
 But did you know that the Hindi we speak today, is not the same as it was centuries ago?
 The modern Standard Hindi is a result of a myriad transitions which took place between the 7th century A.D. and the end of the 19th century.

 Linguistic Classification –

 Languages have been grouped under various language families such as Afro-Asiatic, Sino-Tibetan, Austroasiatic, Dravidian, and Indo-European.

 Hindi belongs to the Indo-Aryan sub-group under the Indo-Iranian category which is part of the Indo-European family of languages.
 Since Hindi is a direct offshoot of Sanskrit, naturally, Sanskrit is also part of the Indo-Aryan sub-group.
 Don't forget to check English to Telugu Typing.

 Vedic Sanskrit was the very first language to have been created that appeared in the ‘Vedas’ of Hinduism, spanning across the 2nd Millennium BCE period.
 The Sanskrit that we now learn in schools, aka Classical Sanskrit, developed in 600 BCE and was considered to be a language of the upper class.
 We also have Malayalam typing keyboard, check it out.